 In other firms, salaries are sometimes adjusted to account for living costs.
 For example, a Big 4 consultant working in New York often receives a slightly higher salary than a Big 4 consultant in Dallas.

 Many consulting firms offer master’s students the same positions as undergraduate students.
 Because of that, master’s students often receive the same compensation as undergraduates.
 However, when a master’s student applies for a relevant technical position (e.g. data scientist), they can receive more compensation than an undergraduate counterpart.
 Likewise, PhDs often receive the same compensation as MBAs.
 This is important to note, as you should be applying for the position the firm wants to hire you for.

-This year has seen some upheaval in the management consulting industry.
-However, we see no sign that management consulting salary growth is slowing.
-Both at the undergraduate/master’s level and post-MBA/PhD, management consultant salaries continue to rise to compete with Banking and Big Tech, as well as keep up with industry demand.
+This last year has seen some upheaval in the management consulting industry.
+However, the industry continues to grow.
+Both at the undergraduate/master’s level and post-MBA/PhD, management consultant salaries continue to stay competitive to rival Banking and Big Tech.

 Overall, consulting salaries are highly competitive compared to other industries.
 One notable exception is finance, where salaries are higher but work-life balance is often worse.
 Technology firms also compete with consulting firms for talent.
 They often offer higher base salaries but the roles are more siloed and the promotion trajectory is slower.